adamprocter/microblog/_posts/2018-04-10-active-social-network.md

 date: 2018-04-10 13:57 +0100
 guid: http://adamprocter.micro.blog/2018/04/10/active-social-network.html
 ---
 Any of my “followers” will be acutely aware that I have been going on about privacy and the invasion of this by corporate Silicon Valley for a little while now.
 Their albeit legal but unethical use of data mining has become the sole business model of the vast majority of internet technologies we use.
 Yet I have accounts on almost all of the services, my wife would say;   >Get out, leave us alone and shut the door behind you..
 In fact she has numerous times.
-We only recently refriend on Facebook.
+We only recently refriended on Facebook.

 I was I have to admit an addict to signing up to any new internet service which is why I have accounts nearly everywhere, back in the early days of the web this was pretty exciting and something I felt compelled to do.
 Also it was the one way to secure that precious username, some accounts lay very dormant and some I still use more regularly.